-Depicted in Figure 2 is the Bank definition.
+Depicted in Figure 3 is the Bank definition.
 This definition represents the banks in the diagram.
 To represent the learning goal the bank currently gives out set loans of 100, these loans consist of 80 gold and 20 credit, where gold is a finite pool and credit is an infinite source.

 If the player would create 10 loans he would use 800 gold and 200 credit.
-However the returns bring 110 gold back to the bank.
-So these 10 loans would bring the bank 1100 gold back.
+However, the returns bring 110 gold back to the bank.
+Therefore, these 10 loans would bring the bank 1100 gold back.
 The bank earned money by lending more than it had by creating credit.

 For the purpose of simplicity, in this diagram the Farms take their loans and generate a profit of 10 to instantly pay back their loans, including interest.